No Churn Strawberry Ice Cream

-Here are the ingredients you need for easy homemade strawberry ice cream made without an ice cream machine.
+Here are the ingredients you need for easy homemade strawberry ice cream made without churning in an ice cream machine.

 - Strawberries.
 I used fresh strawberries but you could use frozen strawberries as well.
 If you use frozen strawberries, be sure to defrost them before using them.